igorskyflyer/npm-rawelement/README.md

 <br>

 > [!CAUTION]
-> If the wrapper element is not set, i.e. [`tag`](#tag-string) is not defined, attributes cannot be set/removed and this method will throw an Error.
+> If the wrapper element is not set, i.e. [`tag`](#tag-string) is not defined, attributes cannot be used and this method will throw an Error.
 >

 <br>

-Returns a `Boolean` whether the action succeeded.
+Returns a `Boolean` with the value of:

+- `true` - if the attribute was found and removed,
+- `false` - if the attribute does not exist or there was an error in removing it.

 ---